IronFall: Invasion

-IronFall: Invasion is a third-person shooter video game developed and released by VD-Dev for the Nintendo 3DS.
+IRONFALL Invasion is a third-person shooter video game developed and published by VD-dev for the Nintendo 3DS.
 The game was released in Europe and Australasia on February 13, 2015 and in North America on February 26, 2015.
 It was primarily developed in assembly language.
-IronFall: Invasion is VD-dev's first original intellectual property.
+The game was VD-dev's first original work, having primarily worked on licensed titles as well as games for Ubisoft and Atari in the past.
+A Nintendo Switch version was released on November 28th, 2024.